kusumhans/kusumhans/README.md

            🌍 About Me

-💻 Skilled in ReactJS, JavaScript, Tailwind CSS, and Bootstrap
-📚 Continuously learning new technologies to improve my development skills 👯 Looking to collaborate on: Real-world frontend or full-stack projects 🤝 Looking for: Internship or entry-level opportunities to gain industry experience 💬 Ask me about: My frontend development journey, React projects, and learning process 🎨 Focused on creating clean UI, responsive design, and smooth user experiences 🚀 Interested in building scalable and performance-optimized web applications
+💻 Skilled in ReactJS, JavaScript, Tailwind CSS, and Bootstrap <br/> 📚 Continuously learning new technologies to improve my development skills<br/> 👯 Looking to collaborate on: Real-world frontend or full-stack projects<br/> 🤝 Looking for: Internship or entry-level opportunities to gain industry experience<br/> 💬 Ask me about: My frontend development journey, React projects, and learning process<br/> 🎨 Focused on creating clean UI, responsive design, and smooth user experiences<br/> 🚀 Interested in building scalable and performance-optimized web applications<br/>

 _____________________________________________________________________________________________________________________